PokerStars officially returned to Michigan on Jan. 29. It was the first and remains the only online poker operator in the state.

 “We have a lot of work to do with that,” he said.
 “We have to enter into interstate compacts with other states that want to be involved with us.
 We’ve had some discussions with the state of New Jersey.
 That’s on the future and on the horizon.

 “I don’t expect that to launch anytime soon.
-Maybe the end of 2021 because we’re all hands on deck to get all 15 operators and platform providers going with online sports betting and online casino-style games.”
+Maybe the end of 2021 because we’re all hands on deck to get all 15 operators and platform providers going with online Michigan sports betting and Michigan online casinos.”

 If Michigan, Pennsylvania and New Jersey could enter into an agreement, the three would combine for more than 1,000 players on average.
 That total would put PokerStars United States in the top ten worldwide in online poker sites.